taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"This is *beautiful*.
 Where did it come from?"**

-Serena: **"Many years ago, your Green Haven Council visited us with this wooden dresser and a beautiful child's outfit made of the finest SynTh cloth we've ever seen.
-They asked us to safeguard the outfit, and never show it to anyone, until a child with a mechapet begs us for sanctuary."**
+Serena: **"Unsurprisingly, Majhee had also continued her thread worm research.
+After the Confinement ended, she and High Priestess Iúna began work on a new kind of SynTh material, one that combined Iúna's weaving skills with Majhee's experiences with the much harsher conditions in the Red Zone."**

-Eireena: **"It's called *'cuttlefish cloth'* - this outfit can be 'voltage-treated' by your mechapet, but it will take some time for Iri to learn how to do it smoothly and reliably.
-The outfit will help you survive extreme temperatures, filter and purify the dirtiest water or air, and withstand an enormous amount of radiation.
-With practice, it can even camouflage its wearer *completely*, making you, more or less, *invisible*."**
+Eireena: **"It's called *'cuttlefish cloth'*, woven with flexible SynTh designed to be 'voltage-treated' by a mechapet.
+It will take some time for Iri to learn how to do it smoothly and reliably, but eventually, it can even camouflage its wearer *completely*, making you, more or less, *invisible*."**

 Serena's eyes twinkle.